 - They may “bruise” new relationships and offend existing donors

-If you have successful in-person fundraising events (if you can find a way to keep attendees safe), stick with them… just don’t let them drive your philosophy of fundraising in the future.
+If you have successful in-person fundraising events, stick with them… just don’t let them drive your philosophy of fundraising in the future.
 Instead, it is time to fully embrace a Donor-Driven approach.

 What is Donor-Driven Fundraising?

-As a pre-requisite you need to consider what tasks you must perform, what systems and processes do you need to put in place to build long-term relationships with new and existing donors?
-This approach is a breakthrough from Events-Driven techniques that are typically all about you and not the donor!
+As a pre-requisite, you need to consider what tasks you must perform, and what systems and processes you need to put in place to build long-term relationships with new and existing donors.
+This approach is a breakthrough from techniques that are typically all about you and not the donor!

-Note: Our next post will detail how to Host a Successful Virtual Donor-Driven Fundraising Event!
+Note: Our next post will detail how to Host a Successful Donor-Driven Fundraising Event!